 About me

 I have more than a decade of experience in strategic communications and storytelling.
-My experience in managing complex projects with multiple stakeholders has honed my organizational skills, enabling me to deliver effective communication products, from blogs, op-eds, video, comics, social media campaigns, and press releases that raise an organization’s profile, grow audiences, and boost engagement.
+I began my communications career as a writer and editor for a business magazine before expanding into non-profit communications.
+Now, I work with non-profits to develop key messaging and highlight their impact, expanding their reach across multiple platforms.
+My experience in managing complex projects with multiple stakeholders has honed my organizational skills, enabling me to deliver effective communication products, including blogs, social media campaigns, videos, comics, op-eds, and press releases that raise an organization’s profile, inspire new audiences, and boost engagement.

 I went on to become a staff writer at a business magazine in Cairo, covering the energy sector, food security (and sovereignty), and local politics, among other topics.
 While I was there, the Arab Spring broke out and I saw up close what happens when democracy is so far in the rear-view mirror even million-person marches can’t bring it back.